-In Year 10, students follow a program of formal school based assessment in all courses.
+In stage 5, students follow a program of formal school based assessment in all courses.

 All tasks are designed to assess what students know and can do in relation to course outcomes and the Course Performance Descriptors for Stage 5.
 Each task gives the student the opportunity to demonstrate their level of achievement through a range of task types such as research tasks, portfolios, performances, oral presentations, viva voce, essays and extended responses, tests and examinations, practical investigations, experiments and fieldwork to name a few.
-The nature of tasks varies from subject to subject
+The nature of tasks varies from course to course.

 Students must make a genuine and serious attempt in all tasks and complete and submit them by published due dates.
-All work is used in the determination of grades for Stage 5 RoSA.
-These grades will appear on the RoSA Credential.
+All work is used in the determination of grades for Stage 5.